Corey Davis Player Prop Bets for NFL Week 10 | New York vs. Buffalo 11/14/2021

 Matchup vs. Buffalo

-- Davis is averaging 38.5 receiving yards per game in two career matchups against the Bills, 11.0 fewer than his receiving yards prop bet over/under for Sunday's game (49.5).
+- Davis has averaged 38.5 receiving yards per game in his two career matchups against the Bills, 11.0 fewer than his over/under for Sunday's game.

-- The Bills have the NFL's best pass defense this season, giving up 189.1 yards per game through the air.
+- The Bills have the NFL's best pass defense this season, yielding 189.1 yards per game through the air.

-- The Bills' defense is first in the NFL, conceding 0.6 passing touchdowns per game.
+- The Bills' defense is first in the league, giving up 0.6 passing touchdowns per game.

 Recent Performances

-- Davis did not have a catch in last week's game versus the Colts.
+- Davis did not record a catch in last week's game versus the Colts.

-- Davis has caught four passes (six targets) for 47 yards (15.7 per game) and has one touchdown in his last three games.
+- Davis' six targets have resulted in four receptions for 47 yards (15.7 ypg) and one touchdown over his last three games.

 Davis' New York Teammates